-- Create a leadership model that delivers quality while ensuring alignment of curricular principles and practices across Schulich Medicine DME learning sites
+- Create a leadership model that delivers quality while ensuring alignment of curricular principles and practices across Schulich Medicine DE learning sites

-- Increase awareness of the Western University and Schulich Medicine brands within our DME region
+- Increase awareness of the Western University and Schulich Medicine brands within our DE region

-- Embed DME leaders in our present educational leadership and governance processes.
+- Embed DE leaders in our present educational leadership and governance processes.

-- Lead in the delivery of DME across the spectrum of medical education
+- Lead in the delivery of DE across the spectrum of medical education

 - Attract an increasing number of elective learners from Canadian and international medical schools for elective learning in our regional sites